Venetica: Plot

 Tasked by Death to do so, Scarlett travels to Venice to track down the necromancer Sophistos, the last guardian of the Black Grimoire, to learn whether he destroyed the book as instructed.
-On her way into the city, Scarlett is accosted by the Mistress of Assassins which she defeats in a duel.
+On her way into the city, Scarlett is accosted by the Mistress of Assassins who she defeats in a duel.
 She then tracks down Sophistos to Hector's flagship which anchors near Venice.
 Upon reaching him, Sophistos is killed but Scarlett defeats Hector and sinks his ship.
 She goes to Sophistos' house in Venice and uses her powers to converse with his spirit there.
 He tells her that he constructed a furnace hot enough to burn the book but instead opted to hide it, forcing Scarlett to retrieve it.
 After finding it and battling Sophistos' ghost who objects to the book's destruction, Scarlett manages to destroy the book.
-Scarlett will then move into the Inner City after deciding which of three guilds to join: The Order of the Holy Seal, a warrior order fueled by revenge that Benedict wanted to join before his death, The Hooded Wings, a guild of discreet messengers, or the Net of the Mask, the necromancer guild Victor was a member of.
+Scarlett then moves into the Inner City after deciding which of three guilds to join: The Order of the Holy Seal, a warrior order fueled by revenge that Benedict wanted to join before his death, The Hooded Wings, a guild of discreet messengers, or the Net of the Mask, the necromancer guild Victor was a member of.
 Depending on which guild is chosen, different tasks have to be fulfilled.